inet-framework/inet/doc/src/users-guide/ch-mpls.rst

 LibTable
 ~~~~~~~~

-:ned:`LibTable` stores the LIB (Label Information Base), as described in the previous section. :ned:`LibTable` is expected to have one instance in the router.
+The :ned:`LibTable` module stores the LIB (Label Information Base), as described in the previous section.
+The router is expected to have one instance of the :ned:`LibTable` module.

 LIB is normally filled and maintained by label distribution protocols (RSVP-TE, LDP), but in INET, it is possible to preload it with initial contents.